Heartlands Academy: History

 Originally known as Duddeston Manor School and then Heartlands High School, the school converted to academy status on 1 September 2009 and was renamed Heartlands Academy.
 The academy is sponsored by E-ACT and moved into a new building in 2012.

 GCSE results

-Heartlands High School generally had low average percentage for 5+ GCSEs (or equivalent) A*-C including English & Mathematics in the past, with the lowest recorded being 11% back in 2003.
-However, since then, the average percentage has been going up steadily each year.
-Before the school turned to an academy in September 2009, the school had a percentage of 40% for the final year as Heartlands High School.
+Heartlands High School generally had low average percentages for 5+ GCSEs (or equivalent) A*-C including English & Mathematics in the past, with the lowest recorded being 11% in 2003.
+However, since then, the average percentage has steadily increased each year.
+Before the school turned into an academy in September 2009, the school had a percentage of 40% for the final year as Heartlands High School.
 Since becoming an academy in 2009, the results have been continuing to increase, reaching over 50% for the first time in 2012.
 Heartlands achieved their highest results in 2019, with 83% of students achieving a grade 4, equivalent to a low C.